WESL Logo

 #Words and Reserved Words in WGSL

-Any differences we introduce in WESL will will be erased during transpilation to WGSL.
-But we don’t want to confuse our programmers by unexpectedly changing the meaning of a keyword.
+We avoid changing the meaning of existing WGSL keywords.
+Any differences WESL introduces are erased during transpilation to WGSL, and we don’t want to confuse programmers by unexpectedly changing the meaning of a keyword.